Air Combat Group RAAF

-The Royal Australian Air Force's Air Combat Group (ACG) is the group which administers the RAAF's fighter and bomber aircraft.
+The Royal Australian Air Force's Air Combat Group (ACG) is the force element group which administers the RAAF's fighter and electronic attack aircraft.
 ACG was formed on 7 February 2002 by merging the RAAF's Tactical Fighter Group and Strike Reconnaissance Group in an attempt to improve the speed with which the RAAF can deploy its combat aircraft.